smilack/purescript-gesso/docs/manual.md

   }
 ```

-### Basics
+## Basic `AppSpec` Fields

 The `state` type is the state of your application and can be anything you want, for example, a large complicated record, a single integer, or just `unit` if you don't need to track state at all

-The `input` and `output` types are only used for communication with a parent component in a Halogen application, which is covered later.
+The `input` and `output` types are only used for communication with a parent component in a Halogen application.
+See [Gesso as a Halogen Component](#gesso-as-a-halogen-component).

 The `name` field will be used as the `id` attribute for the canvas element.

 > [!WARNING]
 > If you plan to target the element with any CSS or JavaScript outside of what Gesso normally does, then it's best to make `name` a valid CSS identifier.
 Otherwise, it doesn't matter much.

-### Canvas dimensions
+## Canvas Dimensions

-`viewBox` is a [`Geometry.Rect`](#row-and-record-types) that determines the coordinate system of the drawing.
-It is analagous to the `viewBox` attribute on an SVG - neither is tied to the actual size of the element on the page.
+`viewBox` is a `Rect` ([Size and Positioning Types](#size-and-positioning-types)) that determines the coordinate system of the drawing.
+It is analagous to the `viewBox` attribute on an SVG — neither is tied to the actual size of the element on the page.
 This simplifies the drawing process when the screen size is unpredictable and subject to change.

 `window` determines the space that the canvas element takes up:
 - `Fixed` creates an element with an exact size.
 - `Stretch` causes the element to fill its parent.
 - `FullScreen` takes up the entire page from the top left corner to the bottom right.

 The `viewBox` scales automatically to fit within the canvas element while remaining centered.
 Unless the view box and drawing have the exact same aspect ratio, this leaves a margin in the canvas outside of the view box on one axis.
-(That is, it behaves like SVG's `preserveAspectRatio="xMidYMid meet"`.)
+(That is, it behaves like SVG's `preserveAspectRatio="xMidYMid meet"`)

-## `AppBehavior`
+# `AppBehavior` Record

 The `AppBehavior` type covers all functions that make an application interact with or respond to the canvas itself, events, other components, and the passage of time.